Date: 19 Jan 1939

 A ship's painter said that before he went to work each day he delivered newspapers for a newsagent and said that he had been delivering the News Chronicle to 577b Coronation Drive, also known as Ivy Glen, every week day for some months and had delivered the News Chronicle there on 11 January 1939 as well as every day of that week.

-After the cigarette but was found on Pamela Coventry's body, the police interviewed the chemical worker on 26 January 1939 at Elm Park Police Station and said that whilst he was making his statement he made himself a cigarette from tobacco and cigarette paper which was then taken from him and put into a test tube and later compared to the cigarette butt which had also been put into another test tube.
+After the cigarette butt was found on Pamela Coventry's body, the police interviewed the chemical worker on 26 January 1939 at Elm Park Police Station and said that whilst he was making his statement he made himself a cigarette from tobacco and cigarette paper which they afterwards took from him and put into a test tube and later compared to the cigarette butt found on Pamela Coventry's body which had also been put into another test tube.
 During the interrogation, the chemical worker said that he smoked Digger shag tobacco.
 His tobacco pouch was also then taken away from him along with 15 cigarette ends, 14 from the pouch and another from his right-hand jerkin pocket.

 The stub ends, and cigarette papers were then taken to the chemical laboratory of the Imperial Tobacco Company at Bristol for analysis.